Addono/container-registry-proxy/README.md

 ### Custom Plugins

 Custom plugins are simple JavaScript modules implementing the [`Plugin`](./src/plugins.ts) interface, which are loaded in at runtime.
-An example of a custom plugin can be found [here](https://github.com/Addono/container-registry-proxy-custom-plugin-example).
-Assuming we have the `container-regsitry-proxy` installed locally and a plugin in `./dist/plugin.js`, then we can load this plugin using:
+An example of a custom plugin can be found [here][example-plugin] Assuming we have the `container-regsitry-proxy` installed locally and a plugin in `./dist/plugin.js`, then we can load this plugin using:

 ```bash
 container-registry-proxy --customPlugin ./dist/plugin.js